Cethric/Cethric.github.io/_posts/2020-04-22-Introduction-to-GraphQL.md

 The two volumes that are bound to the hasura container (ln 32 &amp; ln 37) are for the hasura metadata and migrations API which can be used to automate the process of creating the container and the PostgreSQL database

 An example for this can be [found here](https://github.com/Cethric/GraphQLIntro/tree/master/hasura)

+### Connecting to the server
+When accessing hasura for the first time which in this example is available at [`http://localhost:8090`](http://localhost:8090) you will need to enter the secret key (`ChangeThisSecretKey`) to be granted admin priveledges where you can start defining the structure of the `postgreSQL` tables, the permissions on each row and column of a table and any custom actions, triggers or remote schemas that should be joined.

+#### Defining a Schema

+#### Custom Actions

+#### Triggered Events

+#### Remote Schemas

 # GraphQL Client
 When connecting to GraphQL using the GraphQL client there is a [common part](#apollo-graphql-client) and there may be a plugin for the front end framework being used to display content to the user.
 In this example it is [VueJS](#vuejs-web-application)